TTPlanetPig/Gui_for_musubi-tuner/README.md

 the new `Save Every N Steps` option on each training tab.
 Gradient accumulation steps can also be set for all training modes.

-The Wan training tab now supports **Wan2.2** features including optional high-noise DiT weights, a configurable timestep boundary, and the ability to offload the inactive DiT to CPU memory.
-You can also enable `Preserve Distribution Shape` to maintain the timestep distribution when training both high- and low-noise models simultaneously.
+Wan functionality has been expanded with separate tabs for **Wan2.1** and **Wan2.2**.
+Each version has its own pre-caching and training UI, and both now support `--one_frame` training.
+Wan2.2 exposes high-noise DiT weights, timestep boundary and CPU offloading options, along with the ability to preserve the timestep distribution shape.

+Additional training tabs are available for **Qwen-Image** and **FLUX.1 Kontext**, allowing LoRA training for these architectures directly from the GUI.